xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 Although we could've accomplished the same result just by using Bitrise tasks, we prefer to do so in combination with Fastlane due to the following reasons:

 - Anyone in the team can run Fastlane lanes locally without the need of having CI/CD as a service.
 - We have more freedom to change our CI/CD platform at any time.
 In the real world, each customer has its own CI/CD preference.
-Migrating to another CI/CD platform like Github Actions or TravisCI should be very straightforward since we just need to run the fastlane lane.
+Migrating to another CI/CD platform like GitHub Actions or TravisCI should be very straightforward since we just need to run the fastlane lane.